 Update: We have added more big data tools to the list on 03/07/2017

-Datawrapper is a data visualisation tool that’s gaining popularity fast, especially among media companies which use it for presenting statistics and creating charts.
-It has an easy to navigate user interface where you can easily upload a CSV file to create maps, charts and visualisations that can be quickly added to reports.
+Datawrapper is a data visualization tool that’s gaining popularity fast, especially among media companies that use it for presenting statistics and creating charts.
+It has an easy to navigate user interface where you can easily upload a CSV file to create maps, charts and visualizations that can be quickly added to reports.
 Although the tool is primarily aimed at journalists, its flexibility should accommodate a host of applications apart from media usage.

-Microsoft Power BI is a suite of business analytics tools from Microsoft primarily meant for analyzing data and sharing the insights.
+Microsoft Power BI is a suite of business analytics tools from Microsoft primarily meant for analyzing data and sharing insights.
 It enables you to explore and dig insights out of your data via any device you use – desktops, tablets or smartphones.
-It helps you derive quick answers from the data and also can connect to on-premises data sources for real time mapping and analysis.
+It helps you derive quick answers from the data and also can connect to on-premises data sources for real-time mapping and analysis.

 Your data source or format won’t be a limitation with Power BI as it lets you connect hundreds of sources such as streaming data, data on cloud services, excel spreadsheets and most other data file formats.

-Every bit of data carries a story with it and these data visualisation tools are the gateway to fathom the story it tries to tell us.
-It helps us to understand about the current statistics and the future trends of the market.
+Every bit of data carries a story with it and these data visualization tools are the gateway to fathom the story it tries to tell us.
+It helps us to understand the current statistics and the future trends of the market.